 - Term Three Literature – Contemporary Literature (2 weeks)

-All of these courses can be taken independently or, if you are interested in extending your stay, it is possible to participate in more than one literature program or combine the Modernism program with Creative Writing.
+All of these courses can be taken independently or, if you are interested in extending your stay, it is possible to participate in more than one literature program or combine the Creative Writing program with Contemporary Literature.

 The literature courses provide an opportunity to hear leading novelists, poets, literary critics, and historians discuss the social, historical and theoretical influences that have impacted modern British literature.
 Prominent speakers in the past have included: